 Try Natural Remedies

 Medications are not an option for me due to negative reactions and adverse side effects, but there are other ways to relieve fibromyalgia symptoms naturally.
 These include using essential oils, magnesium lotion, melatonin for sleep, hot or cold therapy, moderate exercise, yoga, and stretching.
-A few fibro parents have said they had success with chiropractic care and prenatal massage.
+A few fibro parents have said they succeeded with chiropractic care and prenatal massage.

 Discuss All Treatments with Your Physician